Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Introduction

 The optimization over SEP channels is formulated as maximizing a linear function over the separable cone $\mathbf{SEP}$:

-where $T$ is a partial trace mapping, $\idop$ is the identity operator, and $\mathcal{E}$ is a non-local channel to be implemented via SEP channels assisted by a resource state $\tau$. $M$ is a Hermitian operator determined by $\mathcal{E}$ and $\tau$, and $\tr{MS}$ represents a figure of merit to be maximized, such as the maximum success probability of implementing $\mathcal{E}$.
-As an example, consider the case where $\mathcal{E}$ represents the preparation of an entangled state $\phi$, and fidelity is used as the figure of merit.
-In this setting, $M(\mathcal{E},\tau)=\phi\otimes\tau$ and $S$ is the Choi operator of a SEP channel.
-By solving Eq.~\eqref{eq:generalSEPopt} for various $\tau$, we can determine the minimum entanglement---i.e., the one-shot entanglement cost---required to achieve a desired figure of merit.
+where $T$ is a partial trace mapping, $\idop$ is the identity operator, and $\mathcal{E}$ is a non-local channel to be implemented via SEP channels assisted by a resource state $\tau$. $M$ is a Hermitian operator determined by $\mathcal{E}$ and $\tau$, and $\tr{M(\mathcal{E},\tau)S}$ represents a figure of merit to be maximized, such as the success probability of implementing $\mathcal{E}$.

 The algorithms for solving Eq.~\eqref{eq:generalSEPopt} have been extensively investigated due to its close relevance to several key problems in quantum information~\cite{G04,G10,HHH96,TDS20,OZNPQ24} and computer science~\cite{KMY03,BCY11-2,HM13,BKS17} beyond simply the entanglement cost.
-As a result, solving Eq.~\eqref{eq:generalSEPopt} is known to be \textbf{NP}-hard~\cite{G04,G10}.
 One state-of-the-art algorithm uses the Doherty, Parrilo, and Spedalieri (DPS)~\cite{DPS04} hierarchy, a sequence of semi-definite programs (SDPs) for relaxed problems whose solutions provide converging upper bounds on Eq.~\eqref{eq:generalSEPopt}.
-The first level of the hierarchy, known as the positive partial transpose (PPT) relaxation, replaces $\mathbf{SEP}$ in Eq.~\eqref{eq:generalSEPopt} with its superset called the PPT cone.
-However, this relaxation often gives weak bounds~\cite{EVWW01,I04,BCJRWY15}.
-Although increasing the level $N$ of the DPS hierarchy improves bound precision, it becomes computationally demanding even for determining the entanglement cost of non-local channels acting on only a few qubits.
-This is because the algorithm's computational spacetime grows exponentially with respect to $N$.
+Since the size of SDPs grows exponentially with the level of the hierarchy, many numerical studies rely on the first level of the hierarchy, known as the positive partial transpose (PPT) relaxation, which replaces $\mathbf{SEP}$ in Eq.~\eqref{eq:generalSEPopt} with the PPT cone.
+However, this relaxation often yields weak bounds~\cite{EVWW01,I04,BCJRWY15}.